nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 		helper = 0
 	    else
 	        bool = 0
-However there is some slight issue: in the above the logic, we assume the game will always increment the **helper** as the player performs some actions.
+However there is some slight issue: in the above the logic, we assume the game will always increment the `helper` as the player performs some actions.
 While this is correct most of the time, it can be wrong in some continuous motions.

 - Correct:

-	`<addr>` Total_amount_of_jumps increases at the tick the player jumps.
+      Total_amount_of_jumps increases at the tick the player jumps.
 - Incorrect:

       Total_distance_travelled will keep increasing every tick as the player keeps walking.

 The problem is when a player keeps walking, the total_distance_travelled does NOT increase EVERY tick.
 In some ticks, the value stays unchanged.
 There might be a potential explanation for such behaviour but currently it happens seemingly randomly.
 The way I solved it is rather simple.
 Although I cannot eliminate such behavior, I minimized its effect by checking the helper once every 3 ticks instead of every tick.
 Therefore the logic becomes: